-Students who wish to reactivate after four or more consecutive semesters of absence, and who left their programs of study while on probation, will continue their probationary status upon re-enrollment.
+Students who wish to reactivate after four or more consecutive semesters of absence, and who left their programs of study while on probation, will continue their probationary status upon reenrollment.
 These students will complete a Contract for Educational Progress by meeting with his/her advisor and his/her Dean of School or Program.

-Students will have their previously completed courses places into the current degree curriculum by the Dean of Enrollment & Advising Services and/or Dean of School.
+Students will have their previously completed courses places into the current degree curriculum by the Dean of School.
 There is the possibility that not all previously completed courses will count toward the current/new degree based on grades and contact applicability.